aiven/inkless/inkless/KnownChallenges.md

 How can we maintain feature parity with existing authorization mechanisms and policies?

+#### Answer

+We will leave existing authorization implementations in-place, with the exact same semantics as the upstream.
+Authorization should be performed at the edge of the cluster by inkless brokers, to distribute load.

 ### Partition creation & deletion

 Are partitions created upon first write, or explicitly via control plane/AdminClient?
 Can partitions be deleted?
 How do we communicate creation and deletion to brokers?
+How do we communicate ACLs and other metadata to brokers?

 ### Compatibility with legacy clients

 Should we support all API versions that Apache Kafka supports?
 Should we accept legacy data formats and convert them upon writing?
 Can we keep existing data-safety (checksums, order verification) in place?

+#### Answer

+We will inherit all legacy client handling from the upstream repository.
+We can enforce all available validations for fully implementation parity.

 ## Developer & Operator facing challenges / Implementation